tdepuyt/maritimechartservice-sample-viewer/README.md

 ```

 ## Create a Web App using the Maritime Chart Service:
 When creating a Web App, you need to chose the Web Map that will be used by the App.
-In order to use the maritime widgets, make sure that the Web Map you choose contains the Maritime Chart Service.
+In order to use the maritime widgets, make sure that the Web Map you choose contains a the Maritime Chart Service layer.
 This Web Map must first be created and available in your ArcGIS Online account.
 If you don't have a access to a Web Map that contains the Maritime Chart Service, you can create one in your ArcGIS Online account.

 * Log in to your ArcGIS Online account
 * Create a new Map